Dumalla

 The Dumalla is a type of turban worn by Sikhs.
-This turban is worn mainly by Sikhs who are initiated into the Khalsa, through participating in the Amrit Sanchar but can be worn by all Sikhs.
-However, the more common one is the Dastar.
+This turban is worn mainly by Nihang Sikhs and members of the Akhand Kirtani Jatha, whereas those associated with the Damdami Taksal tie an alternate style of round turban known as a Taksali Gol Dastar, which is often mistaken for a Dumalla.
 The word Dumalla means "Du" meaning two and "Malla" meaning cloth or fabric.
 This is because there will usually be one fabric to form the base of the turban and a second to wrap around the base to form the turban itself.
-There many different types of Dumalla, in many different sizes and colours.
+There many different types of Dumalla, in many different sizes, although colours are usually restricted to the 3 traditional Khalsa colours of blue (Navy or electric), saffron and white.
+In recent decades, tying a black dumalla has also become acceptable, despite never being a traditional practice during the time of the Gurus.

 Symbolism

 The Dumalla style may trace its origin to Fateh Singh, the youngest son of Guru Gobind Singh.
 The Dumalla itself was worn by many of the Sikh Gurus, thus many Sikhs also adopted the Dumalla.
 During the era of Mughal rule many Mughals would wear turbans as a crown to show they were of royal stature and was seen as a symbol of noble authority, whereas the poor and those who were not Muslim were not allowed to wear turbans, leading to oppression and inequality during the rule.
 Sikh Gurus, most notably starting with Guru Arjan Dev, seeing this took a stand against this and said "If the Mughals wear one turban, we will wear two" to show that they would stand against the oppression and tyranny of that age.
 Since then, Sikhs have been wearing the Dumalla as part of practicing their way of life.